rhyslwells/AIS/note.md

 How is the portfolio weighted. number of shares, share price at time,

+What weighting should i have for my portfolio?

 ### ipynb 9

 beta - relation of investment and market capital assest pricing model alpha

+### ipynb 10

+Forcasting: methods

+AutoRegressive Integrated Moving Average (ARIMA) is the basis for many other models.
+It focuses on trying to fit the data as well as possible by examining differences between values instead of the values themselves.

+ARIMA works very well when data values have a clear trend and seasonality.
+We can only make predictions based on the data we have.
+Any outside effects not in the data can't be used to make predictions.
+For example we could make predictions on stock prices, but since we don't know when a recession may occur that event can't be modeled.

+There is a seasonal (SARIMA) and a non-seasonal ARIMA.
+There is also SARIMAX which focuses on exogenous, or external factors.
+It differs from ARIMA in that it has a set of parameters (P, D, and Q) that focus on seasonality.

+AR (Autoregressions) refers to a model that regresses based on prior values.

+### technical 2

+expo moving average:
+A EMA allows you to see the big picture when analyzing a stock.
+Unlike the Simple Moving Average it reduces the lag by putting more emphasis on recent price data.

+The MACD helps us to see buy & sell signals.
+It shows the difference between 2 moving averages.

+While these signals are derived from moving averages they occur much more quickly then with moving averages.
+It is important to know that since the signals occur earlier that they are also more risky.

+When the signal line crosses the MACD line moving upwards this is bullish and vice versa.
+The slope of the angle tells you how strong the trend is.

+More interesting macd <---- replace whats in techincals.py

+### technicals 3

+The RSI is used to determine if a security is overbought or oversold.
+With them you can take advantage of potential changes in trend.
+The 2 most commonly used oscillators are the RSI and Stochastic RSI.

+The RSI focuses on the deviation of upward and downward averages with values between 0 and 100.
+The RSI normally uses 9, 14 or 25 sessions which means it is used mainly as a short term analysis tool.
+A 14 session period is the most commonly used.
+When used with 9 sessions 0 to 20 is oversold and 80 to 100 is overbought.
+With 14 values over 70 are considered overbought and those below 30 oversold.
+When using 25 over 65 are considered overbought and those below 35 oversold.

+This indicator is most commonly used with other indicators.

+### technical 4

 ### To be cleaned